seclusioner/PPE-Yolov8/README.md

 ## Training Your Yolo model

-I take some notes for training customize yolo model, you can directly see the `Yolov8_model.ipynb` file, too.
+I take some notes for training customize yolo model, you can directly see the `training_model.ipynb` file, too.

 ### Google colab